"Real Estate is one the most crucial and important investment avenues that has a deep impact on one’s personal and investing journey".

 Real Estate is land plus man-made additions like Buildings.

 Real property includes the physical property of the real estate, but it expands its definition to include a bundle of ownership & usage rights.

 There are four types of real estate:

-Commercial: Commercial real estate includes malls, shopping centres, hospitals, educational institutions, hotels, and offices.
+Commercial real estate includes malls, shopping centers, hospitals, educational institutions, hotels, and offices.
 Apartment buildings are considered commercial, even though they're used for residences because they're owned to produce income as rent.